cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 Delegation (liquid democracy) alleviates some of the attention costs, but offers no protection against bribery.

+It does confer legitimacy

+#### Architectural decentralisation vs. democracy

+Architectural decentralisation prevents individual entities from gaining too much power.

+Democracy is not a substitute and not necessarily an improvement.
+Often it may make it *easier* for individual entities to wield large amounts of influence.

 ### Proximate & distal causes

 #### Path-dependent memetics